 According to Wahlers, Duke has had a difficult life.
 He was a premarin baby who was sold at a young age.
 His mother was a premarin mare, a horse who is kept pregnant so that her urine can be used to make estrogen products.

 After birth, he was thrown into a field to see if he would survive.
-Then he was brought to auction and sold.
+If so, he was brought to auction and sold.

 After that, Duke was used in a four-horse hitch and won with his team at the World Draft Horse Fair in Ohio, and ended up sold at auction only three months later.